Are unoptimized, redundant, and cannibalized pages holding your website back?

 - Crate training a puppy

 Keyword maps are helpful for both SEO and internal link building.
 The relationships between the seed keyword pages and the secondary/longtail pages will help you plan your internal links.
-Your seed-focused pages should link down to all the longtail-focused pages with relevant content and search intent.
+Your seed-focused pages should link down to all the longtail-focused pages with relevant content and search queries.
 Check out this video on siloing to learn more about the interlinking process.

 Now you’ve completed your keyword map.
 You can use the Proposed URL, Proposed Title, Proposed Word Count columns to track changes you want to make to buildout pages.
 It might look something like this: